Special Nightingales Events

 Rogue Valley Wineries

 Rogue Valley wineries are popping with entertainment and award winning wines.
-Pam’s favorites are Irvine and Roberts, Dana Campbell, Eliana, Wooldridge Creek, Schmidt, LongSword, and Grizzly Peak.
+Pam’s favorites are Irvine and Roberts, Dana Campbell, Eliana, Wooldridge Creek, Schmidt, LongSword, Grizzly Peak and Weisinger Family Winery.

 The Britt Orchestra Under The Stars